GoogleCloudPlatform/ruby-docs-samples/bigtable/README.md

 ## Samples

 ### Quickstart
-The [Quick start](quickstart.rb) sample shows a basic usage of the Bigtable client library: reading rows from a table.
+The [Quick start](quickstart.rb) sample shows a basic usage of the Cloud Bigtable client library: reading rows from a table.

 Follow the [cbt tutorial](https://cloud.google.com/bigtable/docs/quickstart-cbt) to install the cbt command line tool.
 Here are the cbt commands to create a table, column family and add some data: